freerailway/igmn/README.md

 This code illstrates some unexplained details of the paper
 # Textbook Question Answering under Instructor Guidance with Memory Networks
-Created by Juzheng Li, Hang Su, Jun Zhu, Siyu Wang and Bo Zhang at Tsinghua University
+Authors: Juzheng Li, Hang Su, Jun Zhu, Siyu Wang and Bo Zhang<br>
+Created by Juzheng Li at Tsinghua University

 ## Introduction
 * The original paper introduces a hierarchical model to deal with the Textbook Question Answering problem
-* Due to space limitation, some details of the Contradiction Enitity-Relationship Graph (CERG) is not presented in the paper
+* Due to space limitation, the Contradiction Enitity-Relationship Graph (CERG) is not presented in detail in the paper
 * This code illstrates what CERG is and how it is built
-* This code does not include the tedious engineering work and thus it only works on the true or false questions
+* This code only works on the true or false questions

 ## Performance
 The % accuracy results: